-4.9.
+4.10.
 LIMITING THE NUMBER OF CONSUMERS CONNECTED TO A QUEUE

-You can limit the number of consumers connected to for a particular queue by using the max-consumers attribute.
-Create an exclusive consumer by setting max-consumers flag can be set to 1.
+Limit the number of consumers connected to a particular queue by using the max-consumers attribute.
+Create an exclusive consumer by setting max-consumers flag to 1.
 The default value is -1, which is sets an unlimited number of consumers.

-Open BROKER\INSTANCE\DIR/etc/broker.xml and add the max-consumers attribute to the desired queue.
+Open BROKER_INSTANCE_DIR/etc/broker.xml and add the max-consumers attribute to the desired queue.
 In the example below, only 20 consumers can connect to the queue q3 at the same time.